dsehnal/CoordinateServer/README.md

 ```

 The values for `query` are the same as the names of the queries in the WebAPI.
 The param
 names in `params` are the same as well.
-Refer to the default page of the CoordinateServer
+For the available queries refer to the [API reference](docs/api-reference.md)
-web for the API documentation.
+or the default page of the CoordinateServer service.

 # Building